Support our nonpartisan, nonprofit research and insights which help leaders address societal challenges.Donate

 - Ways to structure more efficient decision-making processes

-- Eloiza Domingo, Global Head and Executive Director, Engagement, Diversity & Inclusion for Astellas US and recognized as one of the 100 Most Influential Filipina Women in the World by the Filipina Women's Network.
+- Eloiza Domingo, Vice President, Human Resources and Chief Inclusive Diversity & Equity Officer, Allstate.
+Diversity, Equity, Inclusion, and Cultural Competency Expert and recognized as one of the 100 Most Influential Filipina Women in the World by the Filipina Women's Network.

 - Steve Rochlin, CEO of IMPACT ROI, and Program Director for The Conference Board’s Sustainability Conference.
 He is author of the landmark Project ROI research series defining the business case for environment, social, and governance (ESG) performance.